 Before his murder convictions, he was convicted of 12 counts of burglary and an attempted burglary.
 He was then sentenced to 12 four-year prison terms, served concurrently; however he was paroled in December of 1965.

-On the night of the murder, McDuff and his newfound friend, Roy Dale Green, were driving around central Texas when they came across a car parked near a baseball diamond.
+On the night of the first murders, McDuff and his newfound friend, Roy Dale Green, were driving around central Texas when they came across a car parked near a baseball diamond.
 Inside the parked car were two men and a woman; Robert Brand, his girlfriend Edna Louise, and his cousin Marcus Dunnam.
 The two men approached the vehicle and ordered the three people into the trunk of both cars.
 McDuff and Green drove both of the cars to a remote area where both men were shot in the head.
 The woman was raped by both men and then strangled by McDuff with a broomstick.
 The following day when the murder was announced on the radio, Green felt guilty and turned himself in to the police.
 In exchange for his testimony against McDuff, he was given a lesser sentence.
 McDuff went to trial and was sentenced to death for the murder of Robert Brand.

-During a roadblock in October of 1991 a woman with her hands behind her back was seen attempting to kick out the windshield of a car and was never seen alive again.
+During a roadblock in October 1991 a woman with her hands behind her back was seen attempting to kick out the windshield of a car and was never seen alive again.
 She was later identified as a prostitute named Brenda Thompson.
-Only a few days later, another prostitute, Regina “Gina” Moore, also vanished.
-In December of 1991, McDuff and a close friend, Alva Hank Worley, were driving around looking for drugs.
+Only a few days later, another prostitute, Regina “Gina” Moore, vanished.
+In December 1991, McDuff and a close friend, Alva Hank Worley, were driving around looking for drugs.
 Worely later testified, that McDuff would point out specific women along the street that he would like to “take.”
 That night, they saw Colleen Reed, an accountant, who was washing her car at a car wash.
 McDuff grabbed her and forced her into the car.
 Both men raped the woman and although witnesses called the police, they were too late.
 McDuff dropped Worley off and later disposed of the body.

 At this point, McDuff had fled Texas, obtained a new car and a fake ID.
 He became a garbage collector.
 Soon after Melissa Northrup’s body was found, he was profiled on America’s Most Wanted.
 Only a day later, a coworker contacted the police to tell them where to find him.
 He was pulled over during a garbage stop and became America’s Most Wanted’s 208th successful capture.